 - Re-evaluate your insurance policy annually: Have you noticed that your rates go up every time you renew?
 If so, you might want to talk to different insurance companies next time before renewing to see if you can get a better deal with someone else.

-- Look for a policy with accident forgiveness: Mistakes happen, but if you don’t have accident forgiveness, that one mistake may cost you for several years.
+- Look for a policy with accident forgiveness: Mistakes happen, but if you don’t have accident forgiveness, that one mistake may cost you money.
 Many companies offer accident forgiveness.
 Check with your current company to evaluate their offerings, and consider switching if it doesn’t have what you’re looking for.

 - Analyze your coverage: Take a close look at what you are paying and what your policy provides.
 Do you really need rental coverage?
 What about roadside assistance?
 If you have AAA or a similar service, you don’t need to pay for this service through your insurance policy as well.
 Little things add up, so you may be paying more than you should.